A Family Trip to Rome

 We discovered a way to walk up to the top of the dome.
 This walkway winds around the dome, all the way up to the top and then there is an opening directly over St. Peter's vault.
 We got a much better view of the vault than the people below!

 Michelangelo designed this magnificent dome.
 Remarkably, he started this project at the age of 71 years old.
-But when Michelangelo died in 1564, his student successfully continued Michelangelo’s vision, finishing the dome in 1590.
+But when Michelangelo died in 1564, his students successfully continued Michelangelo’s vision, finishing the dome in 1590.

 Image # 2 is the view of St. Peter's dome when we turned around and faced the building.
-This is the kind of things that every Vatican visitor should take advantage of, however we had not previously heard or read of it.
+This is the kind of thing that every Vatican visitor should take advantage of, however we had not previously heard or read of it.

 The Security guys were all dressed as Roman Soldiers and they were everywhere around the Colosseum, and this one has just noticed that our son Jeremy has on a Milan Soccer Team shirt.
 Obviously, this guy is not a Milano fan.
 We read later that there were also numerous "plain clothes" security as well, but of course we never saw any.